GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

 (org-link-set-parameters scrapyard-url-protocol :follow #'scrapyard-follow)
 ```

-Now you may use the following links (which include an UUID of the reffered item)
-in your org markup:
+Now you may use the following links in your org markup:

 ```
 [[scrapyard:B79C8A274D0B4378835976C2B2554ACD][link text]]
 ```

+The link include a Scrapyard UUID of the reffered item, which is available from the extended item properties.